HPrinz/sketch-recognition/README.md

 ### TU-Berlin Sketch Dataset

-The number of categories is currently set to 40 (see folders in `/img`)in order to reduce training time (about X minutes).
+The number of categories is currently set to 40 (see folders in `/img`)in order to reduce training time (about 15 minutes).
 Each category consists of 110 training sketches (located in `/img`) and 10 testing sketches (located in `/test`).

 ```bash